gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 These lines should already suffice.
 Else, find more at [GridcoinResearch Config file](Gridcoinresearch-Config-File "wikilink")

-## I did a `rsa` to find out how much reward I can expect from PoR.
-What does it tell me?

-*This information is partly outdated and will be updated once the Research Age feature is live.
-This should be the case in the end of September
-2015*

-`    "RSA Report" : "Research Savings Account Report - Generated 1422562593"`
-`    `
-`    "Payment Window" : This is the look-back period`

-`    "CPID" : This is your CPID, the Cross Project Identifier within BOINC network`
-`    "Magnitude" : This is your current Magnitude and will be reported the next PoR block you post`
-`    "Payment Magnitude" : This is your Magnitude as it appears to the network based on your reported magnitude in the look-back period`
-`    "Payment Timespan (Days)" : This the age of your CPID, the lower of the look-back period or when the first PoR block with your CPID appears in the blockchain`
-`    "Magnitude Accuracy" : This is the number of times the network checked your magnitude against netsoft* `
-`    "Long Term Owed (14 days)" : Magnitude * Magnitude Multiplier * 14`
-`    "Payments (14 days)" : What your CPID has been paid in the look-back period`
-`    "InterestPayments (14 days)" : In addition to your PoR payment any interest you are owed on stakeable coins is paid, this is a sum of those payments in the look-back period`
-`    "Last Payment Time" : the last time you were paid a PoR payment`
-`    "Total Owed" : Long Term Owed (14 days) - Payments (14 days) with a cap of the current maximum payment amount in the PoR Payment Schedule**`
-`    "Next Expected Payment" : 50% of Total Owed with a cap defined in the PoR Payment Schedule`
-`    "Daily Paid" : Payments (14 days) / look-back period`
-`    "Daily Owed" : Long Term Owed (14 days) / look-back period`
-`    "Registered Payment Time" : depreciated `

-  - Magnitude Accuracy is how many times other nodes verified your magnitude by actually parsing the XML as a 3rd party.
-This creates a weighted magnitude the consensus agrees on.
-      - Total Owed is not your RSA balance, the RSA balance is not listed in the report but can be found by Long Term Owed (14 days) - Payments (14 days)

 ## How can I tell if I've mined a block?